 Dog bites are more common than most people realize, and they can often be very difficult injury claims for people to handle on their own.
 While South Carolina is a strict liability state for dog bites, state law does provide an exception when a dog was harassed or provoked.
 South Carolina does not employ the “one bite rule” used in some other states that allows dog owners to avoid liability when their dog had no prior history of aggressive actions.

 If you or your loved one suffered serious injuries because of a dog bite in South Carolina, you need to get help from an attorney as soon as possible.
-Our lawyers will be able to negotiate with the insurance company on your behalf for a fair and full settlement.
+Our South Carolina Dog Bite Lawyer will be able to negotiate with the insurance company on your behalf for a fair and full settlement.

 Dog Bite Law in South Carolina